amarillonmc/NemoCards/README.md

 - Cards from new card packs: SBRT, ALAW and HTUD
 - More cards from HTUD
 - Cards from FUIP and NCNL packs
+- Cards from new card packs: BOI, LOK04 and other related packs

-695 cards in total as of 210716
+880 cards in total as of 20220504

 Credits to scripters:
-人形, AlphaKretin, Nanahira, Lyris, real_scl, justfish, RAIKAI, 静静, T and more
+人形, AlphaKretin, Nanahira, Lyris, real_scl, justfish, 衾翼, 鸟神, RAIKAI, 静静, T , XGlitchy30, 邪魂, and more